HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 E. Western county route.
 Runs from Illinois through Twin Lakes to Burlington.

 F. Seven Waters Trail.
-A rail-trail roughly parallel to highway 36 from Burlington to the Waukesha County line.
-Most surface is crushed limestone but new section through Rochester and Waterford is paved.
+A rail-trail roughly parallel to highway 36 from Burlington into Waukesha County.
+Most surface is crushed limestone but through Rochester and Waterford itis paved.
 Also connects to bike trails in Burlington.
-The trail ends abruptly at the county line so that the bicyclist must either use the shoulder of highway 36 (wide but heavy traffic) or follow Loomis Rd. northeast from Wind Lake.
+The trail continues next to highway 36 to the Milwaukee county line at Highways OO and 45, forming part of the Milwaukee-Elkhorn route.

 III.
 Burlington Bike Trails.
 Burlington has recently constructed several paved bike trails.
-One runs from the end of the Burlington-Norway Trails along the west bank of the Fox River before crossing the river and ending at Bushnell Park.
-Another runs next to highway 11 towards Browns Lake.
-Two sections of trail allow the bicyclist to go from highway 11 to Bushnell Park.
+One runs from the end of the Seven Waters Trail along the west bank of the Fox River before crossing the river and passing through Bushnell Park to connect with the Kansasville-Burlington trail.

 Home